alexthe2nd/markdown-to-epub/README.md

 # markdown-to-epub
-Bash script for converting markdown documents to epub.
+Shell script for converting markdown documents to epub.

 Call it in bash with the filename and its extension as an argument, then input the document title and its author:
 ``` bash